 3. The evaluator shall ensure, for each method of remote administration, the channel data are not sent in plaintext.

-Invoke the trusted path for the defined mechanism and show the data is not in plaintext.
+Invoke the trusted path for each of the defined mechanisms and show the data is not in plaintext.

 174. Further assurance activities are associated with the specific protocols.

 4 Evaluation Activities for Conditionally Mandatory Requirements